Posti (2022 film)

 Posti is a 2022 Indian Punjabi-language film directed by Rana Ranbir and produced by Gippy Grewal.
 It stars Babbal Rai, Prince Kanwaljit Singh, Surilie Gautam and Raghbir Boli.
-Initially scheduled to be released on 20 March 2020, the release has been postponed due to the COVID-19 pandemic in India.
-The film is now scheduled to release on 17 June 2022.
+Initially scheduled to be released on 20 March 2020, the release was postponed due to the COVID-19 pandemic in India.
+The film was later scheduled for release on 17 June 2022.